 It is my intention to suggest another way to deal with this problem.
 The answer is for you and your child to understand, learn, practice and apply cognitive behavioral principles (CB) to everyday situations.

-Dr. David Burns, a researcher in CBT pinpointed the notion of cognitive distortions, also know as unhelpful thoughts.
+Dr. David Burns, a researcher in CB pinpointed the notion of cognitive distortions, also know as unhelpful thoughts.
 Dr. Burn’s list is insightful and sophisticated, yet it was intended for an adult audience.
 In order to deliver the essence of the cognitive distortions in a kid friendly way our goal was to find idioms that most closely matched each distortion.
 We call our list Busto & Busto’s Iffy Thoughts.